dschell3/VoteSmartt/README.md

 ## My Role: Lead Designer / Backend Programmer
 - Implemented the models, controllers, and utils folders of the codebase
-- Created all the UML class documentation (Use-Case and Class Diagrams)
+- Created the UML class documentation (Use-Case and Class Diagrams)

 ## Team
 - Jang Singh - Project Manager